plblum/jivs/planning/Design Jivs-DOM.md

 }
 ```

-`matches()` is a read-only predicate.
-The element's characteristics must be configured before editor installation; a definition must not modify an element while it is being considered for selection. `attachToSendValues()` is required, but may intentionally take no action for a known widget with no DOM-to-Jivs behavior.

-`adapterKey` is the identity of a registered definition and the explicit selection mechanism used by the installer.
-Each concrete adapter-definition class should accept an optional `adapterKey` constructor parameter with a class-appropriate default string, and expose that value through its readonly `adapterKey` property.
-This lets application code create an instance with an identity appropriate to its widget before registering it.
-A definition instance may recognize a widget through its element characteristics in `matches()`; applications that need a widget-specific class or attribute can register a definition whose `matches()` implementation recognizes it.
-Applications can use `bindAdapterKey()` or `EditorInstallOptions.adapterKey` when the widget cannot identify itself through its element characteristics.

-> During the design phase, we considered an additional EditorInstallerOption that would let the user specify more info for the matches() function to use.
-We abandoned that due to immutability.
-We want users to use EditorInstallerOption.adapterKey or bindAdapterKey() when they want to control which adapterdefinition to use.

-The factory stores and returns the registered definition instance.
-A registered definition is shared by every element that selects it and must be treated as immutable after registration.
-It must not retain or mutate element-specific, value-host-specific, or installation-specific state.
-Per-element state belongs in the adapters created by the definition or in private state associated with the installation operation.
-Because the definition instance is exposed through `IJivsDomElement.jivsEditorAdapterDefinition`, this immutability rule applies equally to library and application-defined definitions.

 `findDefinition()` evaluates definitions in descending numeric `priority` order and returns the first match.
 Priorities from 0 through 100 are the documented normal range, with greater numbers considered first; any numeric value, including negatives and values above 100, is valid.
 Registration order is retained among definitions with equal priority.
 Registering a definition with an existing `adapterKey` logs the override and replaces the registered definition for future selection and binding.